tiagoantao/ty_cli/docs/development.rst

 We use Python Black for formatting.

-Documentation is produced sith Sphinx.
+Documentation is produced with Sphinx.

 RST format is used *inside* Python comments.